 I was a Nintendo kid growing up, owning every one of their consoles from the SNES all the way up to the Switch, each one being my main console up until the Wii which is when I bought an Xbox 360.
 So, I missed out on other platforms such as the Megadrive, PS2, Saturn and the Dreamcast – Sega’s final shot at the console world.
-Since then I’ve played a number of remasters, ports and re-releases of games which originated on the console a lot of people claim was one of the best of its generation, but I’ve never had the chance to experience Space Channel 5 until now via Space Channel 5 VR: Kinda Funky News Flash!
+Since then I’ve played a number of remasters, ports and re-releases of games that originated on the console a lot of people claim was one of the best of its generation, but I’ve never had the chance to experience Space Channel 5 until now via Space Channel 5 VR: Kinda Funky News Flash!

 As a fan of rhythm games, such as Hatsune Miku, I have no idea why I’ve never looked into giving the original Space Channel 5 a shot as the gameplay, setting, music, and characters are all right up my alley.
 However, I got a little more than I bargained for with this new VR sequel as I had no idea how active and flexible you had to be!
 Thankfully I live alone as I can only imagine what I looked like trying to dance along with Ulala!